edupinhata/codeInterview/PlenoInterview/README.md

 Dish2 6
 ```

+**Considerations**

+- You should consider that the input files will always be right and right formatted as specified, so you don't need to worry about error checking.

 ### Output

 The output should be a list with the dishes **sorted by total value of the dishes**.